nthmost/illuminate/README.rst

 Support and Maintenance
 -----------------------

-Illumina's metrics data, until recently, could only be parsed and interpreted via Illumina's proprietary "SAV" software which only runs on Windows and can't be sourced programmatically.

-This library was developed in-house at InVitae, a CLIA-certified genetic diagnostics company that offers customizable, clinically-relevant sequencing panels, as a response to the need to emulate Illumina SAV's output in a program-accessible way.
+This library was developed in-house at InVitae, a CLIA-certified genetic diagnostics company that offers customizable, clinically-relevant sequencing panels, as a response to the need to emulate Illumina SAV's output in a programatically accessible way.

 `Invitae <https://invitae.com>`_ currently uses these parsers in conjunction with site-specific reporting scripts to produce automated sequencing run metrics as a check on the health of the run and the machines